andretai/metmuseum_catalog/README.md

 ## Live Demo

 This web application is deployed on Firebase and is accessible via https://metbyandre.web.app/.
+Please note that the web application may load slowly the first time.

 ## Installation